A Note on Efimov Nonlocal and Nonpolynomial Quantum Scalar Field Theory: Functional holographic RG

 \subsection{Wilson--Polchinski FRG flow equations}

-An abstract FRG flow equation can be obtained by a $\varLambda$-deformation of the $\mathcal{S}$-matrix of the theory (by the introduction to the propagator $G$ in expressions (\ref{ch2-eq17}) and (\ref{ch2-eq18}) of an additional field $\varLambda$ which can have a various nature: an external field, a depending on the coordinate mass and etc) with subsequent functional differentiation of the representation (\ref{ch2-eq18}) for the $\mathcal{S}$-matrix with respect to the field $\varLambda$ (see, for instance, \cite{kopbarsch,wipf2012statistical,rosten2012fundamentals,igarashi2009realization}).
+An abstract functional renormalization group flow equation can be obtained by a $\varLambda$-deformation of the $\mathcal{S}$-matrix of the theory (by the introduction to the propagator $G$ in expressions (\ref{ch2-eq17}) and (\ref{ch2-eq18}) of an additional field $\varLambda$ which can have a various nature: external field, momentum-depending mass, etc) with subsequent functional differentiation of the representation (\ref{ch2-eq18}) for the $\mathcal{S}$-matrix with respect to the field $\varLambda$ (see, for instance, \cite{kopbarsch,wipf2012statistical,rosten2012fundamentals,igarashi2009realization}).
 Because of the interaction action $S_{1}$ does not depend on the field $\varLambda$ the result of this differentiation can be easily represented in terms of the second functional derivative of $\mathcal{S}$ with respect to the field $\varphi$.
 The following expression illustrates this:

 The abstract equation (\ref{ch4-eq1}) can be rewritten in the coordinate representation:

 Starting from the equations (\ref{ch4-eq1})--(\ref{ch4-eq2}), we can obtain analogous equations for the generating functional of the amputated connected Green functions $\mathcal{G}$.
 The abstract FRG flow equation of the functional $\mathcal{G}$ is given by: